eth-educators/ethstaker-guides/README.md

 # ethstaker

-Random documents for the Eth Staker community.
+Random documents for the ETHStaker community.

 ## Guides